 What do I agree to by providing consent?

-You agree to receive messages from Simon Fraser University that have commercial content.
+You agree to receive messages that have commercial content from particular SFU units, staff or representatives.
 You can unsubscribe at any time from emails you no longer want to receive.

 Your consent will be recorded and stored to ensure that, going forward, we send commercial messages only to those individuals for whom we have consent.

 For most people, providing consent will mean that nothing changes to the emails you currently receive from Simon Fraser University.